Vytas: Film Scores

 Vytas' musical studies brought him to Paris, France, where he composed the score for Morgan J. Freeman's film Godard disait que...
 Later when he moved to New York City, Vytas was favored by a number of independent film makers for his ability to compose and produce music, as well as perform on several instruments.
 This range of abilities allowed him single-handedly produce and perform the score for an entire film.

 In 1998, Vytas composed the score for the Freeman film Desert Blue, which marked his first American film project.
 He would go on to compose music for several other studio and independent films, including Freeman's The Cherry Picker.

 Ensemble projects

 Both in France and subsequently back in the United States, Vytas has played in dozens of jazz and rock bands, including with noted jazz artist Pharoah Sanders.
 He has been active in bands in the San Francisco Bay Area, Manhattan, and currently, Toledo.

 Vytas released a 5-song EP in 2007 called Space Cadet.
 The independently produced album drew positive reviews from the Toledo Blade, the Toledo City Paper, and the Toledo Free Press.
 It features Vytas and his Electric Outfit, a power trio consisting of Vytas on vocals and guitar, Jason Quick on bass, and John "Bubba" Baker on drums and vocal harmony.

 In March 2007, Todd Ovall joined the Electric Outfit on bass, replacing Jason Quick.
-The new formation is expected to release their next CD, Sunny, in 2009.